This post may contain affiliate links.

 To Broil:

-• Heat oven to broil with rack set 6 inches from element.
-Broil skewers until an instant read thermometer inserted in the center registers 160ºF, about 12–15 mins.
+• Heat oven to broil with rack set 6-inches from element.
+Broil skewers until an instant read thermometer inserted in the center registers 160ºF, 12–15 minutes, rotating occasionally for even browning.

 • Spritz pita with water then broil just until warmed through, 1 minute.